EFTA-India Trade and Economic Partnership Agreement Enters into Force: Joint Communiqué

 One of the strongest features of the EFTA–India TEPA is its focus on services and skills mobility.
 It simplifies access for professionals in IT, telecommunications, finance, maritime services, and mutual recognition of qualifications.
 This will ease the movement of skilled Indian professionals to EFTA countries.

-The agreement also promotes innovation and co-production in sectors such as clean energy, precision manufacturing, and digital services, fostering technology transfer and research collaboration.
+The agreement promotes innovation and co-production in clean energy.
+Furthermore, it supports precision manufacturing and digital services.
+Consequently, these initiatives foster technology transfer between the nations.
+Therefore, the partnership encourages research collaboration.

 Sustainable and Strategic Gains